You know what is scary? The failure rate is not only 50% is for first marriages, but 67% for second marriages and 74%

 What do you charge for premarital counseling or newlywed counseling?

 How do we choose an excellent premarital therapist?

 Most therapists have been trained and are experienced with individual therapy.
 But sadly, many psychotherapists who perform Couples’ Therapy have not been trained to do so.
-We have found through experience and research that the most effective couples’ therapy combines skill-building with feedback and insight on communication patterns and processes and often include regular homework assignments.
+We have found through experience and research that the most effective couples’ therapy combines skill-building with feedback and insight on communication patterns and processes and often includes regular homework assignments.
 You do not need a couple’s therapist to listen to the fight of the week and act as a referee.
-These type of sessions do not teach you how to be better partners and are not likely to produce any long-lasting changes in relationship patterns.
+These types of sessions do not teach you how to be better partners and are not likely to produce any long-lasting changes in relationship patterns.

 So when you’re choosing a couples’ therapist, be sure to ask them how active and directive they are in their sessions.
 Finally, you should also ask your therapist how many couples’ or marriage counseling sessions they do every week.
 If it’s less than 5-10, they are doing couples’ therapy as a minor sidelight, not as the main thrust of their practice and they may not be as experienced in working with this modality.

 Rest assured, the counselors at Orange County Relationship Center in Newport Beach, CA have advanced training in working with couples.
-Each counselor has a full caseload of at least 50 to 75% couples.
+Each counselor has a full caseload of at least 50 to 75% of couples.
 You will be in good hands with us.